Botanical Arts Rules & Guidelines

 8. Surface treatment of plant material may be painted, varnished, waxed, or nail polished.
 Exhibitors are strongly advised to use discretion if using glitter, resin epoxy finishes, or nail polishes containing glitter.
 Man-made crystals, gem stones, shells, feathers and pasta are not permitted.

-10. If an exhibitor intends to mail their entry, this should be noted on the registration form when they register.
-Mail-in entries must be delivered no later than Tuesday, May 22, 2018, via US Postal Service or commercial carrier, with tracking, to Robyn Spagnolo, 181 Coggeshall Avenue, Newport, RI 02840.
+10. If an exhibitor intends to mail their entry, this should be noted in an email to the Entries Chair when exhibitor registers.
+Mail-in entries must be delivered no later than Tuesday, May 21, 2019, via US Postal Service or commercial carrier, with tracking, to Robyn Spagnolo, 181 Coggeshall Avenue, Newport, RI 02840.
 Passing of the exhibit will be conducted by the Committee upon arrival.

 Note: Following the Show, mail-in entries will only be returned if the exhibitor provides appropriate pre-paid and labeled shipping materials.

-11. Exhibitors may deliver their entry in person to the Salon at Rosecliff on Thursday, June 21, 2018, from 12 p.m. to 2 p.m.
+11. Exhibitors may deliver their entry in person to the Salon at Rosecliff on Thursday, June 20, 2019, between12 p.m. to 2 p.m.
 Passing will take place in the Salon and will close promptly at 2 p.m.
 Judging will begin at 3 p.m.

 12. Installation of the mail-in exhibits will be the responsibility of the Committee.
 Each entry will be handled with care and respect.
 Detailed photos of entry, taken from all sides, must be sent with the entry.
 The exhibitor should indicate top and bottom of the exhibit.
 Explicit directions as to how the entry is to be displayed are required.
 If an exhibit arrives damaged, the exhibitor will be notified.
 The exhibitor will have the option to have the entry returned for repair, if time permits, or the exhibitor can give permission for the Committee to make the repair.
 It is strongly suggested that a repair kit be included with the entry.